nfdi4cat/voc4cat/README.md

 In addition, documentation is created automatically and published on github-pages.

 - The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/docs/`
-- In repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/vocab_example/docs/](https://nfdi4cat.github.io/voc4cat-template/vocab_example/docs/)
+- In repository `nfdi4cat/voc4cat` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat/vocab_example/docs/](https://nfdi4cat.github.io/voc4cat/vocab_example/docs/)

 ### Creating vocabularies for catalysis or catalytic reaction engineering

-Please strongly consider contributing to [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.
+Please strongly consider contributing to the vocabularies in this repository [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.

 ## Contributing to vocabularies

-To discuss about the SKOS vocabularies maintained with this template, create an issue in the vocabulary repository itself (but not in this template-repository).
+To discuss about the SKOS vocabularies maintained here, create an [issue](https://github.com/nfdi4cat/voc4cat/issues).

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel-file or (as an expert) as new/changed turtle file.

-Here are the steps, for submitting updates in Excel including the git commands.
+Here are the steps for submitting updates in Excel.

 - Get the Excel-vocabulary file
   - For an existing vocabulary, the latest version of the vocabulary is always available via github-pages.
     - The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/{vocabulary-name}.xlsx`
-    - For example in nfdi4cat/voc4cat-template the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx)
+    - For example in nfdi4cat/voc4cat the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat/vocab_example.xlsx)
   - For setting up a new vocabulary, use the xlsx-file from the templates-folder.
 - Make changes to the Excel file
 - Add the Excel file to your clone of the repository into the folder `inbox-excel-vocabs`